kjartanm/easy-peasy-ebook/README.md

 Also I wanted to experiment with how to use CSS grid to implement the pattern where you have a grid width cards/tiles that expands underneath when activated.

 The prototype has been implemented technically using @Mavo (https://mavo.io) and CSS Grid Layout (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), and the prototype aesthetics are a result of wiredjs (https://wiredjs.com/) and Architects Daughter (https://fonts.google.com/specimen/Architects+Daughter).
 Puppeteer (https://pptr.dev/) is used for generating a pdf and epubcheck (https://www.npmjs.com/package/epubcheck) is used for testing.
+Epub basics can be found at https://github.com/bmaupin/epub-samples.

 At the moment there is no styling of the resulting epub or pdf.
 For epub Blitz (https://friendsofepub.github.io/Blitz/) could be something.
 And for pdf, maybe paged.js could be of help? (https://www.pagedmedia.org/)